CodeZeus-dev/laetus/README.md

 ### How to run
 #### Requirements
 - As we haven't put anything onto either appstore, the only way is to take a copy of the code and use an simulator/emulator.
-- We used [Xcode](https://developer.apple.com/xcode/) and [Android Studio SDK](https://developer.android.com/studio) to get both an Iphone and Android emulator
--
+- You will also need to download [Flutter](https://flutter.dev/docs/get-started/install) and follow their guides to download Xcode and Android Studio SDK

 #### Once ready...
-1. Clone this repositary
+1. Clone this repository
-- `git@github.com:AdamusBG/laetus.git`
+- Enter `git clone https://github.com/AdamusBG/laetus.git` in your terminal

-2. Run `flutter pub get` in your terminal while in the upper most directory (Laetus).
+2. Enter `flutter pub get` in your terminal while in the upper most directory (Laetus).

+3. Open a simulator
+- for iOS enter `open -a Simulator` in your terminal
+- for Android open through the Android Studio application

-3. Run `flutter run`
+4. Enter `flutter run` in your terminal

 ### Technologies used
 Area | Technology
 ---- | ----
 Framework | Flutter